-This study examines gender in family films rated G, PG, or PG-13.
-Theatrical release of the films occurred between September 5th, 2006 and September 7th, 2009 in the United States and/or Canada.
-For G-rated films in the sample, all English language fictional narratives (n=22) released across a three year time frame are content analyzed.
+This study examines gender in family films rated G, PG or PG-13.
+Theatrical release of the films occurred between September 5, 2006 and September 7, 2009 in the United States and/or Canada.
+For G-rated films in the sample, all English language fictional narratives released across a three-year time frame are content analyzed.
 For PG and PG-13 movies, the 50 top-grossing movies based on domestic box office revenue within rating are assessed.
 Thus, a total of 122 films released by 18 different distributors are examined for gender portrayals in this investigation.
 The major unit of analysis is the speaking character.
 Every discernable speaking character is evaluated for demographic variables and appearance markers.
-Below, four key findings are overviewed (see executive report for complete details on the study).